Requesting changes - forms and guidance

 Applying for mitigating circumstances

-- Step 1: Talk to someone in your support network about your situation and/or submit mitigating circumstances online.
+- Talk to someone in your support network about your situation and/or submit mitigating circumstances online.

-- Step 2: Email your supporting evidence to your Programme Administrator.
+- Email your supporting evidence to your Programme Administrator.
 (Don’t worry.
 We know that in some cases it is impossible to provide evidence, but don’t let that put you off contacting us.)

 Types of support

-- Extensions to coursework.
+- Extensions to coursework and dissertations.
 If you are offered an extension the PG administrator will confirm this and set a new submission date.

 - If your exams have been affected, or if you have experienced a serious problem which has impacted on all of your work, your mitigation will be considered at the exam boards in February, June and October/November.
 Your Programme Administrator will contact you after the board to inform you of the outcome.